Monestro Review 2022

 Our experience with Monestro

 In our experience, Monestro seems like a great up-and-coming P2P lending platform.

 Compared to other P2P lending platforms, the way the platform differentiates itself the most is by having a voluntary reserve as extra protection against default of loans and loan originators.

-Apart from this, the platform lags features and transparency compared to other more evolved P2P lending platforms.
+Apart from this, the platform lags in features and transparency compared to other more evolved P2P lending platforms.

 Monestro reviews on Trustpilot

 Trustpilot is a great place to learn what other people think of Monestro.
 We have collected some relevant Monestro reviews from Trustpilot for you to take a closer look at: